2020 Ýokary Liga

-The 2020 Turkmenistan Higher League (Ýokary Liga) season is the 28th season Turkmenistan's professional football league, the highest football league competition in Turkmenistan.
-Altyn Asyr are the defending champions from the 2019 campaign.
+2020 Ýokary Liga season was the 28th edition of the top tier professional Yokary Liga football annual competition in Turkmenistan administered by the Football Federation of Turkmenistan.

+edition of the top tier professional Yokary Liga football annual competition in Turkmenistan administered by the Football Federation of Turkmenistan.

+Altyn Asyr were the defending champions from the 2019 season.

 Season events

 On 23 March 2020, the league was suspended.
 It resumed on 19 April.

 On August 17, all tournaments under the auspices of the Football Federation of Turkmenistan were suspended again.

 Teams and clubs locations

 In February 2020, the Turkmenistan Football Federation announced that the season would involve 8 teams, with there being 112 matches in four rounds.
 The teams consist of FC Altyn Asyr, FC Ashgabat, FC Ahal, FC Shagadam, FC Nebitchi, FC Energetik, FC Merw, FC Kopetdag.